myersjustinc/nicar-2015-notes/20150307-1010-sensor_journalism.md

 One-third of users submitted via the iOS application.

 "Important discovery: Making apps is really hard.
 I do not recommend it."

+## Bored and Brilliant ##

+Someone asked John: "You can build apps, right?
+Can you build an app to track how much people use their phones?"

+Given the previous discovery, he answered "no", but apps already exist for the major platforms to track this kind of thing--can we reach out to the companies that publish these applications?

+Moment app for iPhone added an opt-in feature to let users submit usage data to WNYC!

+"This is actually a sensor project...it's sensing whether your phone screen is on."